-- 7.2.1 If a member is unable to attend, must leave early or must leave late, then this must be informed to the Secretary (see 2.4). - If a member is consistently late, then an email will be sent asking for an appropriate explanation. - If it is an issue with timing, they will be caught up during meetings and if this is a widespread issue, timings may be adjusted accordingly - 7.2.2 If sufficient notice, which means at any point before the meeting, is given then non-attendance is acceptable. - 7.2.3 If a person is unable to attend consistently and does not give notice or reason for not attending meetings the procedure will be as follows: - If they miss three meetings with no prior information, they will be sent an email by the Chair. - If this email is ignored, a meeting will be set up to talk to the member to give them the opportunity to explain. - If no explanation or involvement is given, then they will be terminated formally via an email from the Chair. - 7.2.4 Members may take leave from Reading Youth Council if they give reason for doing so. - If they miss three meetings with no prior information, they will be sent an email by the Chair.
+- 7.2.1 If a member is unable to attend, must leave early or must leave late, then this must be informed to the Chair / Deputy Chair / Secretary (see 2.4) - If a member is consistently late, then an email will be sent asking for an appropriate explanation. - If it is an issue with timing, they will be caught up during meetings and if this is a widespread issue, timings may be adjusted accordingly. - 7.2.2 If sufficient notice, which means at any point before the meeting, is given then non-attendance is acceptable. - 7.2.3 If a person is unable to attend consistently and does not give notice or reason for not attending meetings the procedure will be as follows: - If they miss three meetings with no prior information, they will be sent an email by the Chair. - If this email is ignored, a meeting will be set up to talk to the member to give them the opportunity to explain. - If no explanation or involvement is given, then they will be terminated formally via an email from the Chair. - 7.2.4 Members may take leave from Reading Youth Council if they give reason for doing so.